Disjointness of M\"{o}bius from asymptotically periodic functions: Preliminaries

-\end{proof} \begin{remark} {\rm It is proved in \cite[Theorem 9.1]{Vee} that for any weakly periodic function $f$, $(X_{f},\sigma_{A})$ has zero topological entropy.
-While from Proposition \ref{non zero entropy example}, we know that there are some asymptotically periodic function with the topological entropy of $\sigma_{A}$ not zero.
-So the class of asymptotically periodic functions contains more than WAP functions.} \end{remark} To summarize, through invariant states we establish a connection between arithmetics and measurable dynamics.
+\end{proof} To summarize, through invariant states we establish a connection between arithmetics and measurable dynamics.
 Specifically, for any given arithmetic function $f$ in $l^{\infty}(\mathbb{N})$, it corresponds to a measure-preserving dynamical system $(X_{f},\nu, \sigma_{A})$.
 So we can apply tools in ergodic theory to study the system $(X_{f},\nu, \sigma_{A})$ and further study properties of $f$.